AdrienChampion/induction_for_dummies/src/readme.md

 - [SMT and Transition Systems](./trans_smt)

     Transition systems are represented by formulas that SMT solver can work on.
-This post lays out the foundation for more complex SMT-based analyses.
+This chapter lays out the foundation for more complex SMT-based analyses.

 - [Unrolling and BMC](./bmc)